apparentlymart/python-tiedye/docs/source/di.rst

 version control conflicts and thus hampers parallel development.

 Until this point we've done pretty well with only the application of a design pattern that works within standard Python functionality.
-Howver, this dependency-wiring problem is difficult to solve in Python alone, and *this* is where ``tiedye`` becomes useful: it provides a simple mechanism to declare subsystem dependencies and then a utility to automatically wire
+However, this dependency-wiring problem is difficult to solve in Python alone, and *this* is where ``tiedye`` becomes useful: it provides a simple mechanism to declare subsystem dependencies and then a utility to automatically wire